sdellis/tabula/README.md

 ```

 ### Manifest Authoring
 One reason why Tabula does not make Manifesto more central to the core library is because it does not provide any "setter" methods.
 This may change in the future, but it has been more expedient, practical, and simple to use the Backbone/Ampersand architecture and all of the "freebies" that come with it, including authoring (setter) features.
+Authoring is under development.

 ### Persistence
 The Tabula demo uses [Repono](https://github.com/sdellis/repono) (formerly Manifesto) as it's storage mechanism.
 Repono is a simple express.js server with a mongodb data store.
 Local storage could also be used without too much configuration.
 Other endpoints can easily be configured, but you will likely only be able to "read" and not write to them.